 Difficulty breathing can cause problems at night as well.
 We can sometimes reflexively and unconsciously grind or clench our teeth.
 This can cause sore teeth or setting off headaches and muscle pain.
 If we continue to wear on our back teeth, attrition, or loss of tooth structure, can cause a compressed jaw joint making it even harder to breathe.
 And when we lay back to sleep, our tongue will naturally relax and fall backwards, making matters even worse.

 If our tongue falls too far backwards, it hits the back of our throat and causes an interruption in breathing.
 Sleep apnea is a common disorder in which we have one or more pauses in breathing or shallow breaths while we sleep.
-Breathing pauses can last from a few seconds to minutes.
-They may occur 30 times or more an hour.
-Typically, normal breathing then starts again, sometimes with a loud snort or choking sound.
-Sleep apnea usually is a chronic (ongoing) condition that disrupts our sleep.
+They can occur 30 times or more an hour.
+Typically, normal breathing then starts again, sometimes with a loud snort or gasping sound.
 When our breathing pauses or becomes shallow, we’ll often move out of deep sleep and into light sleep.
-As a result, the quality of our sleep is poor, which makes us tired during the day.
-If left untreated for long enough, sleep apnea causes a chronic hypoxia, meaning lack of oxygen.
-Our bodies will try to compensate for this lack of oxygen through a variety of mechanisms.
-OSA symptoms sometimes show up as other diseases like:
+And if our sleep quality suffers, we feel tired during the day.
+Other conditions associated with poor sleep breathing include:

-Our office does not diagnose sleep apnea because only a physician can do so.
-We do however screen for breathing problems by sending our patients home with a device that measures your breathing, amount of oxygen in your blood, and the quality of your sleep.
+We screen for breathing problems by sending you home with a device that measures your breathing, amount of oxygen in your blood, and the quality of your sleep.
 After wearing the device at home for one night’s sleep, you bring the device back to our office where we can download the monitor data and send it to a medical doctor.
-The pulmonologist will then tell you if you have sleep apnea and make a recommendation for treatment based on the severity of your diagnosis.

 We routinely treat both TMJ and OSA together.